Morgan Starlight (2020 - present)

 Bethany Johnson earned a degree in filmmaking before coming to CCNY to study Biology.
-She started in the lab in Spring 2019 and is working to improve and expand Wallace software.
-Bethany is also conducting Honors Research which is focused on combining ecological niche models (ENMs) and remotely sensed forest cover data to improve IUCN red list assessments for Handleyomys chapmani, a rodent that is tightly associated to Mexican cloud forests.
+She started in the lab in Spring 2019 and worked to improve and expand Wallace software.
+During this time, Bethany also conducted Honors Research which focused on combining ecological niche models (ENMs) and remotely sensed forest cover data to improve IUCN red list assessments for Handleyomys chapmani, a rodent that is tightly associated to Mexican cloud forests.
 She graduated from CCNY in 2020 and will continue with the lab as a Master's student.